 When it’s time to choose tear stain removers, you’ll quickly learn there are dozens to choose from.
 However, you probably don’t know that many of the products may contain antibiotics.
 Several years ago, a warning about these companies was issued by the FDA.

 The way antibiotics has been over-used in this way is dangerous.
 Your Pom could end up with liver troubles or build up a resistance to antibiotic treatments.
-That could become a serious problem if your dog become ill.
+That could become a serious problem if your dog becomes ill.

 By comparison, coconut oil is safe for use on dogs and there are some benefits too.
 Coconut oil possesses antifungal and antibacterial properties that hinder the growth of bacteria if applied to a dog’s fur.